 Command One: Give students practice using their right and left hands and feet.

-Command Two: Give oral directions such as outlined below:
+Command Two: Give oral directions such as:

 Explain that later on they will be using a computer and they will have to make similar commands, which is called coding.